 The contenders are:

-Galvin Manufacturing Company, the company that became Motorola, which created the SCR-300 (pictured above) for the U.S. military in 1943.
+Galvin Manufacturing Company, the company that became Motorola, created the SCR-300 (pictured above) for the U.S. military in 1943.
 The 35-pound portable radio transceiver was nicknamed “walkie-talkie” and was mounted on a backpack.
 It had a two-way radio range of 10-20 miles.
 The company made almost 50,000 of them during the war.

 Taking it to the Next Level